Family research in Angri, Campania, Italy

 SS.
 ANNUNZIATA – Via P. Annunziata

-For our experience, if you plan to come here to visit Angri, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Angri we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. I wonder if I have any living relatives in or around Angri, Italy.
 My great-grandfather was Joseph Muscarello, his wife was Maria Desiderio.